perftool-incubator/crucible-ci/README.md

 ##### get-userenvs

-The [get-userenvs](.github/actions/get-userenvs) action is used to look at a ricksaw repository to determine what the list of currently supported userenvs is.
+The [get-userenvs](.github/actions/get-userenvs) action is used to look at a rickshaw repository to determine what the list of currently supported userenvs is.

 ##### install-crucible